cyee00/MKS21X-FinalProject/README.md

 1/16:Started trying to program the actual gameplay and the logic is tripping me up.
 I also
      realized that some methods I originally put in my Board class actually belonged to the Block class.
+1/17:Continued working on the gameplay.
+It's, like, half-working I'd say?
+For some reason
+     it's kind of wacky still, but I feel like I've got the foundation down.
+Over the week- end I'm going to continue perfecting it and hopefully implementing user-controlled graphics.